Important Differences Between Baidu SEO and Google SEO

 As has been aforementioned, a website that is hosted locally is likelier to have better speed and attract more viewers as compared to a website that is hosted outside the country.
 For your website to bring home the best experiences on Baidu, your website should be hosted locally.

-To find out more about localization in China and how to make it work for Baidu SEO, get in touch with Limpid Translations, a Chinese SEO company that specializes in localization and online solutions.
+To find out more about localization in China and how to make it work for Baidu SEO, call +86-13-7616-98467 to get in touch with Limpid Translations, a Chinese SEO company that specializes in localization and online solutions.